ARTICLE FOR YOUNG PERSONS

 considerable number of men from the Canadian, Australian and New Zealand

-armies.
+armies, and a massive number - thousands - of Indians.
 I'm not sure if even the Americans, when they arrived, were not also

 The British 1st Army and 2nd Army comprised the original British Expeditionary